 I hold a Bachelor of Arts in Sociology & a Minor in History from University of Wisconsin – Whitewater.

 Oh to add yet another social dynamic to the picture I am a Father (11yr old & 8yr old), and dog owner (Daisy & Baci).
 Which you might on occasion see some things about that social dynamic also.
 Which leads me back to this Social Business Analyst life style.
-There are continuous learning’s from being a father and husband to being responsible for unit acceptance testing that create this role.
 So come along on the journey and please add your thoughts and points along the way!!

 With that said, a quick legal disclosure, everything on this site is my opinion and my opinion only and is not intended to promote or discourage the use of any product or service or are representative of the opinions of my employer, co-workers or staff.